misspent/Random-Stuff/README.md

 This is how `skilldex` from G.A.M.M.A discord server does it (he has ultra wide)

 > I've not encountered anything strange, irritating, or buggy with all these mods so far; if I do, then I'll more than likely test and find the issue, but for now it's good to go (imo).
 Fingers crossed, aye?

+#### Edit the following file to have more Max Carry Weight (gameplay slider):

+1. Open the file `ui_options.script` in `G.A.M.M.A UI` mod
+2. Find: `{func_gameplay_diff,"weight"}`
+3. Tweak `max=50` to a value of your choosing

+#### 🐛 Bugs / Testing / Debugging
+- `G.A.M.M.A.
+Psy Fields in the North` | Causes a crash every now and then when something tries to call the mod (happened when I killed then went to loot a mutant dog in cordon)
+- Oscoar (from GAMMA discord) recommends ATO 3/4 as ATO 5 used the wrong format for parallax

 ---